ItsNickBarry/phonewords/README.md

 // => ''
 ```

-Spaces and special characters are removed.
-Numerals are left unchanged.

 ### Numbers to Words

-Convert a number to an array of possible character combinations:
+Convert a number to an array of possible character combinations with `phonewords.numbersToWords`.

+Because `0` and `1` do no correspond to any characters, they are replaced with underscores.

 ```javascript
 phonewords.numbersToWords(2);